Reviewing PPD (PPD) and Its Peers

-PPD (NASDAQ: PPD) is one of 35 public companies in the “Commercial physical research” industry, but how does it weigh in compared to its rivals?
-We will compare PPD to related companies based on the strength of its risk, profitability, valuation, dividends, analyst recommendations, earnings and institutional ownership.
+PPD (NASDAQ: PPD) is one of 35 publicly-traded companies in the “Commercial physical research” industry, but how does it weigh in compared to its rivals?
+We will compare PPD to related companies based on the strength of its earnings, institutional ownership, valuation, risk, analyst recommendations, dividends and profitability.

-This is a breakdown of recent ratings and price targets for PPD and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for PPD and its rivals, as reported by MarketBeat.

 |Sell Ratings